-Looking for the friendliest crochet ghost pattern on the block?
-This little fella is not only adorable, but it’s also a beginner friendly, no-sew, Halloween crochet project.
+Have you been looking for the friendliest crochet ghost pattern on the block?
+This little fella is not only adorable but also an easy, no-sew Halloween crochet project for beginners.

-I love everything Halloween!
-I am all about Fall, to be honest.
-The smell of nature, the food (pumpkin spice and pies… yum!), the decoration and the harvest of everything fresh.
+I love everything about Halloween!
+To be honest, I am all about Fall.
+I love the smell of nature, the food (pumpkin spice and pies… yum!), the decoration, and the fresh harvest.

-If you love decorating for Halloween (and fall in general), then you will love crocheting this friendly ghost.
-Not only this will be a cute Halloween decoration, but it will also make a great gift for kids.
+If you love decorating for Halloween (and fall), you will love crocheting this friendly ghost.
+Not only will this be a cute Halloween decoration, but it will also make a fantastic gift for kids.

-This crochet ghost pattern is basically made in one piece.
-Aside from the hat, that you will crochet separately, there is zero sewing needed.
+This crochet ghost pattern is made in one piece with no sewing involved.
+Other than the hat, which you will crochet separately.
 Here is how you will make it:

 - Firstly, you will create a magic circle (mc) to start with the top of the head.

-- Secondly, as you will make rounds with single crochet increases (inc).
-You will place the eyes and leave holes for the arms as you go.
+- Secondly, you will make rounds with single crochet increases (inc).
+As you go, you will place the eyes and leave holes for the arms.

-- Next, you will go back and make the arms and add the ruffled bottom.
+- Next, you will go back, make the arms, and add the ruffled bottom.

 - And lastly, you will crochet the hat and embroider the mouth.

-If you’re an Amigurumi maker, you probably already have everything you need.
+You probably already have everything you need if you’re an Amigurumi maker.
 Here is what you’ll be using for this crochet ghost pattern:

 - Worsted Weight (#4) yarns